catenax-eV/cx-odrl-profile/profile.md

 https://w3id.org/catenax/policy/FrameworkAgreement

 ### Description (not binding)
 The framework the negotiation is based on.
-Also known as Usecase Framework.
+Previously known as Usecase Framework, now, known as Data Exchange Governance:
-Please find the legal definitions from the published Usecase Frameworks here:

 https://catena-x.net/en/catena-x-introduce-implement/governance-framework-for-data-space-operations

 Version numbers depend on the document and are typically 2 digit (e.g. 1.0).

-*FrameworkAgreement* as a leftOperand allows the following **DRAFT VERSION (depends on the release of the legal documents)** *rightOperand* values

 **Traceability:1.0**